Canton Synchronization Domain on Fabric

 Reliability

-Additionally the Fabric sequencer node is backed by a database that caches the data read from the Fabric ledger such that in case of a crash it won’t have to read the whole blockchain again.
-Instead it just needs to start reading the blocks from where it has last processed.
+Additionally, the Fabric sequencer node is backed by a database that caches the data read from the Fabric ledger such that in case of a crash it does not have to read the whole blockchain again.
+It just needs to start reading the blocks from where it last processed.
 The app also supports crash recovery.

 On the client side, round-robin load balancing is used such that if one of the sequencer nodes goes down or becomes unhealthy clients will not route any requests to this sequencer.
 The sequencer provides a health endpoint that is used by clients for this purpose.
 It will indicate that it is unhealthy if it loses connection to the Fabric ledger or to its database.

-Both the mediator and domain manager are also highly available via an active / passive mechanism (one active instance and 1-N passive replicas).
+Both the mediator and sync domain manager are also highly available via an active/passive mechanism (one active instance and 1-N passive replicas).

 Although Fabric supports for pluggable consensus protocols such as crash fault-tolerant (CFT) or byzantine fault tolerant (BFT) protocols that enable the platform to be customized to fit particular use cases and trust models, at the moment Fabric only offers a CFT ordering service implementation based on the Raft protocol.